PhilChodrow/PIC16A/syllabus.md

   - You are not the only one.
 I promise.
   - You are not a bad student.
   - You can still succeed in this class and in future endeavors involving programming.
   - Ask for help!
-I, the TA, the LAs, and your classmates are all here for you.
+You've got me,  the TA, the LAs, and your classmates.
+We are all here for you.
 - **It's ok---actually, it's awesome---to collaborate with your peers on homework.** <br>
 It's not cheating to work together on homeworks (at least in this class).
 Make sure to credit your collaborators at the top of your assignment, and observe the considerations in the section "Collaboration and Academic Honesty."